Thanks for buying a board from me! Have fun, and go slow, it’s faster.

 Click here to download the BFA-555 MK1 schematic.

-The circuit is mostly true to the original schematic, with the addition of the local supply bypass capacitors.
+The circuit is true to the original schematic, with the addition of the local supply bypass capacitors.
 Note: Early 555’s used a different part-numbering scheme versus later models.
 I am using part numbers based on the later versions.
 Refer to the new schematic provided above.
 Here is the old schematic, just for reference.

 - I recommend a regulated temperature soldering station or at least a powerful hand-held iron like the TS-80 or TS-100.
 This is a 2-layer board with plated through-holes, and large ground and power planes that wick away heat.
 No problem with a good iron, but a cheap pencil iron will be frustrating.